Neural Networks for Parameter Estimation of the Discretely Observed Hawkes Process: Introduction

-\cite{schneiderEstimationSelfexcitingPoint2023} presents an alternative method for obtaining parameter estimates from reconstructed sample paths.
-Starting with an initial parameter, $\tht_0$, a sample path is simulated to the censoring time.
-Event times are then added or removed so that the final path agrees with the aggregated data.
-A subsequent estimate $\hth_1$ is obtained via MLE or EM, and the process is repeated until numerical convergence of the parameter estimate to some final $\tht'$, which is theoretically guaranteed \citep{schneiderEstimationSelfexcitingPoint2023}.
-Four methods of adding and removing points are presented, each of which attempts in some way to produce a path that retains the features of the Hawkes process, to varying degrees of success.
-The estimation of standard errors is also not addressed in this work.

-A pseudo-marginal Metropolis-Hastings (PMMH) algorithm is proposed by \cite{chenEstimatingHawkesProcess2025}.
+A pseudo-marginal Metropolis--Hastings (PMMH) algorithm is proposed by \cite{chenEstimatingHawkesProcess2025}.
 The intractable likelihood function is estimated using sequential Monte Carlo (SMC), with the true likelihood replaced by the SMC estimate in an otherwise typical Metropolis-Hastings algorithm \citep{metropolisEquationStateCalculations1953, hastingsMonteCarloSampling1970}.
-The true likelihood is proportional to the density of the stationary distribution of the PMMH chain \cite{andrieuParticleMarkovChain2010}; hence, the final estimates accurately approximate the true MLE from the discretely observed Hawkes process and exhibit very little empirical bias.
+The true likelihood is proportional to the density of the stationary distribution of the PMMH chain \citep{andrieuParticleMarkovChain2010}; hence, the final estimates accurately approximate the true MLE from the discretely observed Hawkes process and exhibit very little empirical bias.
 Standard error estimates are also automatically available from the PMMH sample.
-This technique is extended to the multivariate case in \cite{lambeFittingMultivariateHawkes2025}, with significant improvements to the statistical efficiency of the SMC estimates made by altering the proposal distribution for the latent event times.
-Though the PMMH estimates perform very well, this method is computationally expensive, particularly in the case of a non-Markovian Hawkes process.
+This technique is extended to the multivariate case in \cite{lambeFittingMultivariateHawkes2025}, with improvements to the statistical efficiency of the SMC estimates by adopting a proposal distribution for the latent event times that improves the effective sample size of the set of particles.
+Though PMMH estimation performs very well, it is highly computationally expensive, particularly for non-Markovian Hawkes processes.

+\textit{Simulation based} inference techniques offer computationally efficient alternatives to likelihood based inference for intractable models such as the discretely observed Hawkes process.
+Approximate Bayesian Computation \citep[ABC;][]{tavareInferringCoalescenceTimes1997, beaumontApproximateBayesianComputation2002, sissonSequentialMonteCarlo2007} enables the estimation of posterior distributions by matching a summary of the observed data with summaries of simulated data according to an appropriate metric. \textit{Indirect inference} makes use of an auxiliary, tractable parametric model, with point estimates obtained via the optimisation of a Monte Carlo approximation to some contrast function, such as the Kullback-Leibler ($\kl$) divergence between the true model and the auxiliary model \citep{gourierouxIndirectInference1993}.
+In modern applications, indirect inference has been utilised within an ABC context, treating estimates of the auxiliary parameter as highly informative summary statistics for use in ABC algorithms \citep{drovandiApproximateBayesianComputation2011, drovandiBayesianIndirectInference2015}.
+A detailed review of traditional and modern approaches to simulation-based inference is presented in \cite{cranmerFrontierSimulationbasedInference2020}.